jsborjesson/keymail/docs/developing.md

 # publish to github pages
 ghp-import -p site
 ```

+There is also a rake task to quickly build and deploy the docs (the last two commands)

+    rake dev:publish_docs

 Make sure you keep the `mkdocs.yml` in sync and you should be all set.